mgsweet/PUBG-Macro-Assist/README.md

 # PUBG-Macro-Assist
 *Some macros coded by Autohotkey.祝大家吃鸡愉快*

+## Warn 2017/11/15
+Some users of my tools said that their account had been banned by the blue hole.(Why they don't ban mine?)
+So, please stop using this tool and thank for your support.

 ## Usage
 1. Download **Autohotkey** from: [https://www.autohotkey.com/download/](https://www.autohotkey.com/download/)
 2. `git@github.com:mgsweet/PUBG-Macro-Assist.git` or download the `.zip`